Raveenasri-Babu/Passive-Component-Sizing-/README.md

 ## Passive Cmponent Sizing for Boost Converter

-Welcome to the **Boost Converter Component Sizing** project!
-This project builds a predictive model that recommends optimal passive component values (Resistance, Inductance, and Capacitance) for DC-DC Boost Converters based on input and output voltages.
+This project builds a predictive model that recommends optimal passive component values (Resistance, Inductance, and Capacitance) for DC-DC Boost Converter based on input and output voltages.

 ---